galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 {: .comment}

 Lets start by configuring a simple query to obtain a report of *bona fide* somatic variants.
-When looking for somatic variants we may want to disregard questionable
+Our strategy for retrieving them is to:

+1. rely on the *somatic status* of the variants called by **VarScan somatic**
+   {% icon tool %}
-> variants, for which either a non-negligible amount of supporting sequencing
-> reads is also found in the normal tissue data, or which are only supported by
-> a very small fraction of the reads from the tumor sample.
+2. disregard questionable variants, for which either a non-negligible amount of supporting sequencing reads is also found in the normal tissue data, or which are only supported by a very small fraction of the reads from the tumor sample

-We define a few criteria for variants to get included in the report.

 > ### {% icon hands_on %} Hands-on: Querying the GEMINI database for somatic variants
 > 1. **GEMINI query** {% icon tool %} with:
->    - {% icon param-file %} *"GEMINI database"*: the fully annotated database created in the last
+>    - {% icon param-file %} *"GEMINI database"*: the fully annotated database
->    step of **GEMINI annotate**
+>      created in the last **GEMINI annotate** {% icon tool %} step
 >    - *"Build GEMINI query using"*: `Basic variant query constructor`
 >      - {% icon param-repeat %} *"Insert Genotype filter expression"*
->        - *"Restrictions to apply to genotype values"*: `gt_alt_freqs.NORMAL <= 0.05 AND gt_alt_freqs.TUMOR >= 0.10`
+>        - *"Restrictions to apply to genotype values"*:
+>          `gt_alt_freqs.NORMAL <= 0.05 AND gt_alt_freqs.TUMOR >= 0.10`
->        With this filter criteria, we can retain only variants that are supported by less than 5%
->       of the reads of the normal sample, but by more than 10% of the reads of the tumor sample.
 >
+>        With this genotype-based filter, we retain only those variants that
+>        are supported by less than 5% of the reads of the normal sample, but
+>        by more than 10% of the reads of the tumor sample.
+>
 >      - *"Additional constraints expressed in SQL syntax"*: `somatic_status = 2`
 >
->        Among the info stored in the GEMINI database is the somatic status that
+>        Among the info stored in the GEMINI database is the somatic status
->        VarScan somatic has called for every variant.`somatic_status = 2` retains
+>        VarScan somatic has called for every variant (remember we
+>        used GEMINI annotate to add it).
+With the condition
->        only those variants passing the genotype filter above, which are
+>        `somatic_status = 2` we retain only those variants passing the
->        **also** considered somatic variants by the variant caller.
+>        genotype filter above **and** considered somatic variants by the
+>        variant caller.
 >
 >      - In *"Output format options"*
 >        - *"Type of report to generate"*: `tabular (GEMINI default)`